 The AFS Staff and Volunteers in the country where you’re hosted are there to help you adjust to the culture and overcome any issues you encounter.
 And, we’re here to support you, too!
-You can always reach the Students of Color Exchange group at [email protected].
+You can always reach out to [email protected].

 Studying abroad is a life-changing experience regardless of your background or prior experience.
 We challenge you to step outside of your comfort zone and be curious about life in a new environment and know that there are always resources to help you along the way.

 To start, take a look at some of the websites and blogs listed below and do your own research, too.
 And, for ways to fund your journey abroad, check out our scholarships and Faces of America initiative.
-If you would like personalized advice or have any experiences you would like to share with us, reach out to the Students of Color Exchange group at [email protected].
+If you would like personalized advice or have any experiences you would like to share with us, reach out to [email protected].
 We would love to hear from you.